-Setting up the right engagement infrastructure is pivotal to the success of your social customer service strategy.
+Setting up the right engagement infrastructure and integrating social to your contact centre is pivotal to the success of your social customer service strategy.
 If you are heavily invested in legacy software, it may be hard to switch to a socially-enabled platform.
 But, looking at the exponential growth in the number of social interactions, and thinking two to three years ahead, an early decision should pay dividends.
-To help inform this decision, there are six fundamental questions to think about to help you assess whether legacy software, or your existing solutions, are fit for purpose, scalable, agile, and the most effective tool for agents to deliver the quality of service your customers expect.
+To help inform this decision, there are six fundamental questions to think about to help you assess whether legacy software, or your existing solutions, are fit for purpose, scalable, agile, and the right social customer service tool for agents to deliver the quality of service your customers expect.

 - How will you track and listen to the mentions of your brand across multiple social channels?